 Karma

-Karma is a Sanskrit word meaning action or deed and is often understood as “what goes around comes around.”
+Karma is a Sanskrit word meaning “action” or “deed,” and is often understood as “what goes around comes around.”
 It teaches us that our choices and actions have reactions and outcomes.
-When our actions are positive, selfless, and righteous, they have positive effects.
+When our actions are positive, selfless, and righteous, they have a profoundly positive effect.
 Conversely, when our actions are dishonest, harmful, and hurtful, they can be damaging now and in the future.

 By understanding karma, we can make better choices, leading to a more fulfilling life.